Psychotherapy is About How You Think about Yourself in the World

 - One year specialized training within the federal government

-I have participated in numerous briefer stints with therapists from a variety of disciplines, including behavioral therapy, coaching, marital-couples work, an ongoing leaderless mindfulness group, including a marathon weekend wearing a mask.
+I have participated in numerous briefer stints with therapists from a variety of disciplines, including behavioral therapy, coaching, marital-couples work, an ongoing leaderless mindfulness group, including a marathon weekend wearing a theatrical mask.
+These experiences have given me a deep understanding that different people respond to different forms of therapy at different times in the lives.

 Two aspects of my experience